XIO1986/Intelo/README.txt

 Use Intelo just by writting what you are looking for and he will find it for you.

 You can use this don't forget to contridute regarding the GPL license.
-We are looking to setup a realistic voice and also to optimise the code by adding new possibilities.
+We are looking to setup a realistic voice,creating an API and also to optimise the code by adding new possibilities.